MicroByre/public-assessments/uiux/README.md

 For item (1), this should be a short document with simple line diagrams for the wireframe.
 It doesn't have to be polished but should contain enough of a description to understand what the full user interface might look like.
 If you want to embelish the user interface with additional CRUD tasks like "create experiment" / "delete experiment", that's great but not required.
 We simple want data visualization & navigation.

+Use the tools you are familiar with to create the wireframe and design document.
+If you use Word, Figma, etc., just provide a PDF file of the output.

 Keep in mind that there might be thousands of experiments, chemicals, strains, etc. even though the sample data set is small.

 For the implementation, we obviously have a preference for React and that would be the simplest way to proceed.
 If you want to use something else, that is just fine.
 All we want to see is that you can hook up your front end to the backend with some aspect of your design.